 Automatic speech recognition (ASR) is something we work with every day here at Appen.
-Around the world, more and more people are using ASR on their phones, on their computers, or around the house.
-We have digital personal assistants at our beck and call to set reminders, reply to texts or emails, or even to search the web for us and recommend somewhere to eat.
+Speech recognition accuracy is something we pride ourselves in helping our clients develop, and we know those efforts are appreciated across the globe as more and more people use voice recognition on their phones, on their computers, or around the house.
+Digital personal assistants are now at our beck and call and asked to set reminders, reply to texts or emails, or even to search the web for us and recommend somewhere to eat.

-This is all great, but even the best speech recognition isn’t 100% accurate.
+This is all great, but even the very best voice-recognition or speech recognition system has great difficulty achieving 100% accuracy.
 And when things go wrong, the errors can be really glaring, if not occasionally entertaining.

 What sort of errors happen?